Pishogues for May Eve & May Day

 - Do you believe in good luck / bad luck?
 Do superstitions help us to control our world or cause unnecessary fear?
 Most of us know that these beliefs are irrational, but we still trust them.
 Whatever you think about them, they have existed for a long time.

 Below is a photo of the furze on Hill of Tara, looking over to Loughcrew (Slieve na Calliagh - Hill of the Hag).
-Flowers and Cows describes how yellow flowers connect to Bealtaine.
+Flowers and Cows section below describes how yellow flowers connect to Bealtaine.

 Healing cloth and Dew